How Much Will it Cost you to Move to Washington?

 How much does it cost to live in Washington?

-- The cost index in Washington is 110.
-This means it’s about 10% more expensive than the national average.
+- The cost index in Washington is 100.
+This means it's similar to the national average.

 - The average rent in Washington for a one-bedroom apartment is $1,258 which is 5.13% lower than the national average.